Which Underwater Robotics Competition is Right for You?

 Vehicle Type: Remotely Operated Vehicle (ROV)

-Experience Level: Elementary School, Middle School, High School, and University
+Experience Level: Elementary School, Middle School, High School, Community/Technical College, and University

-The MATE International ROV Competition challenges students to learn and creatively apply STEM skills to solve real-world problems and strengthen their critical thinking, collaboration, entrepreneurship, and innovation.
+The MATE ROV Competition, now part of the Marine Technology Society, challenges students to learn and creatively apply STEM skills to solve real-world problems and strengthen their critical thinking, collaboration, entrepreneurship, and innovation.
 Students are asked to think of themselves as entrepreneurs, forming a company to build and operate an ROV to fulfill the needs of the marine science and technology community.
 Not only must the ROV complete the assigned underwater tasks, but students must give an oral presentation to industry professionals, create written technical documentation about their ROV, and fashion a marketing display showcasing their vehicle.

 SCOUT